Not all of Boston's "secret" parks and "hidden" gardens are really a secret, nor are they necessarily hidden - although some are.

 If you're in Boston for the first time, by all means give priority to Boston's famous parks.

-But if you can carve out a few extra minutes, or if you've been to Boston before and want to visit a few places off the usual tourist track, here are 12 of Boston's almost-secret parks for you to discover and enjoy.
+But if you can carve out a few extra minutes, or if you've been to Boston before and want to visit a few places off the usual tourist track, here are 15 of Boston's almost-secret, almost hidden gardens and parks for you to discover and enjoy.

 Top Photo: Ramler Park in Boston's Fenway neighborhood in September, (c) Boston Discovery Guide